MEMBERS »

 Community Involvement

-Planet Argon is also where Oh My Zsh was created, a widely adopted terminal customization tool now used by millions of developers worldwide.
+Planet Argon is where Oh My Zsh was created, a widely adopted terminal customization tool now used by millions of developers worldwide.

-They also support events like Rails Girls, RubyConf Africa, Tropical.rb, and SF Ruby, and run a paid internship program that has helped launch the careers of many developers.
+They support events like Rails Girls, RubyConf Africa, Tropical.rb, and SF Ruby, and run a paid internship program that has helped launch the careers of many developers.